Oneo64/Auldworlde/Characters/Ljorn.md

 Ljörn knows how to play Rægatafl, a local board game.

 ## Goal
- - "I thinks of a fame or some grípir will well to fit me.
+ - "I thinks of a fame or some wealth will well to fit me.
 Yet in now, I just want a normal aldr.
 I will to protect mine family and Rúna.
 Yet if needed, I will to slay."

- - "Ek leim am stræka ór summ grípir mun vel at ar nýtr fyrir minn. Ænn í núna, ek ötti vil nidd aldu.
+ - "Ek leim am stræka ór summ grípir mun vel at ar nýtr fyrir minn. Ænn í núna, ek ött vil nidd aldu.
 Ek vil at vurða minn heimmandar ok Rúna. Ænn ef ek skolu, ek vil at slá."

 ## Notes
 [^1]: Ljörn's sword is a Peterson Type L sword.
 [^2]: Ljörn got his paranoia after seeing a draugr lurking in the nearby forest when he was 10 years old.
-It strengthened after his trip to the castle ruin, where he was almost killed by Ingwaz the Fiend.
+[^3]: Before his adventure, Ljörn knew the story told in *Draugritt um minn Výss*.
+One of the characters, Yngvarr, was killed by a draugr when he was knocked over and slashed.
+And during his trip to the castle ruin, Ljörn was knocked over and was almost killed by Ingwaz the Fiend, just like how Yngvarr was in the story.
+This is what strengthened his paranoia of corpses.